jsfix-ci/jsC8/README.md

 });
 ```

-### With apikey
+### With API Key

-If you want to login with apikey then you just need to pass the apikey wrapping in Object with your region URL with specific fabric.
+If you want to log in with an API key, you need to pass the API key wrapping an object with your region URL using a specific fabric.

-Note: by default value for fabric is `_system`
+> Note: by default value for fabric is `_system`

 ```js
 const jsc8 = require("jsc8");